 This EU has all at the characteristics of the NGO (against racism, climate change, gender equality, who is not ?) instead of an elected governmental body.
 It is more and more a lookalike of the United Nations, which are United neither, as is this EU a Disunion.
 They are the new Eurocommunists, with a human face, for the time being.

-European monarchies do rather well for outdated institutes.
+European monarchies, on the other hand, do rather well for outdated institutes.
 The Grand Duke of Luxemburg Henry I of Luxemburg (1955) is the most recent proof of the pudding.
 In his Christmas speech of 2012 he referred to a further limitation of grand-ducal power and the necessity of modernization of the constitution.
 The power of the Grand-Duke is already rather restricted, but Henry almost begged for further limitations of his powers.
 The Grand-Duke refused to give his consent to the liberal law on euthanasia.

 Henry I put his own right into perspective ‘Dat Recht steet mir guer net zou’ ( I should not have that right at all, that means to refuse a law, which had already passed parliament).
 Does this mean that the dynastic monarchy is outdated?
-Countries with a dynastic head of state are among the most modern, stable and happiest in Europe.
+Countries with a dynastic head of state are among the most modern, stable, and happiest in Europe.
 One could even argue that Spain and Belgium owe the monarchy a lot.
-What should have been the outcome of the coup d’etat in Spain in 1981 or the future of Belgium without monarchy?
+What should have been the outcome of the coup d’etat in Spain in 1981 or the future of Belgium without a monarchy?